polpielladev/polpiella.dev/src/pages/handling-multiple-git-ssh-keys.md

 ## Creating SSH keys

-Firs thing I did was to start from scratch and remove all SSH keys I had.
+First thing I did was to start from scratch and remove all SSH keys I had.
 I then created two new ones: one for my work Github account and one for my personal one.

-> Note that, while I use Github, this example will work for any code hosting service as the SSH config is for git rather than the specific services themselves.
+> Note that, while I use Github, this example will work for any code hosting service you choose to use as the SSH config is for git rather than the specific services themselves.

 To create the new keys I used the `ssh-keygen` command from the terminal: